lumenwrites/rpgadventures.io-old/content/posts/articles/2022-02-10 Ask these questions to draw your players into the story.md

 - Describe to me, how do you [do the thing the player wants to roll for]?
 - How do you [help another player to give them advantage on a roll]?

-To prompt players to add details to the world around them:
+And to add details to the world around them:
 >
 - What's an unusual detail that you notice about [this place, monster, item]?
 - Do you know anything about [the place or a creature you have encountered that the character might be familiar with]?